Citi is an advertising partner.

 In addition to checking off the boxes above, you should also run the numbers to see how much you could save with a balance transfer offer.
 For example, imagine you owe $6,100 in credit card debt on two different credit cards that charge a 21 percent APR, and that you’re currently paying $350 per month across both accounts.
 At this rate, it would take you 21 months to become debt-free if you didn’t make any other charges, and you would pay $1,240 in interest payments during that time.

-Now picture yourself signing up for the Citi® Diamond Preferred® Card, which offers an introductory 0 percent APR on purchases and balance transfers for 18 months, followed by a variable APR of 14.74 percent to 24.74 percent.
-If you transferred your $6,100 in debt over, you would owe a balance transfer fee of $183, which is 3 percent of your balance.
+Now picture yourself signing up for the Citi® Diamond Preferred® Card, which offers an introductory 0 percent APR on purchases for 12 months and 21 months on balance transfers, followed by a variable APR of 13.74 percent to 23.74 percent.
+Balance transfers must be completed within four months of account opening.
+If you transferred your $6,100 in debt over, you would owe a balance transfer fee of $305, which is 5 percent of your balance.

-This means you would start your debt payoff with a balance of $6,283.
-However, you could pay off your debt completely in 18 months with the same monthly payment of $350.
-This means your total cost for debt repayment drops from $1,240 in interest to $183 you paid in balance transfer fees.
+This means you would start your debt payoff with a balance of $6,405.
+However, you could pay off your debt completely in 21 months with the same monthly payment of $305.

 If you’re curious how the numbers might work for your situation, Bankrate’s credit card balance transfer calculator can help.